AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-audiences.md

 To migrate an audience from the old data type called "Media" to the new data type called "[Media Reporting Details](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/data-types/media-reporting-details)," you must edit the audience and in each rule replace the old field from the deprecated data type with the new corresponding field from the new data type:

 1. Locate rules containing fields from the deprecated "Media" data type.
-This is all fields that begin with the path, media.mediaTimed.
+This is all fields that begin with the path, `media.mediaTimed`.

 1. Duplicate those rules using fields from the new "[Media Reporting Details](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/data-types/media-reporting-details)" data type.